tazjin/nixery/docs/src/nixery.md

 meta-package that automatically expands to several other packages.

 Meta-packages **must** be the first path component if they are used.
+Currently there are only two meta-packages:
-Currently the only meta-package is `shell`, which provides a `bash`-shell with interactive configuration and standard tools like `coreutils`.
+- `shell`, which provides a `bash`-shell with interactive configuration and standard tools like `coreutils`.
+- `arm64`, which provides ARM64 binaries.

 **Tip:** When pulling from a private Nixery instance, replace `nixery.dev` in the above examples with your registry address.